 You can only make suggestions in rooms, so traveling on a roll of the dice should be seen as a last resort.
 When you enter a room, make a suggestion.
 If someone suggests you and drags you to a new room, make a suggestion there on your next turn.

-This lets you move from a room to another room, guaranteed, without having to risk rolling the dice.
-That's two suggestions in a row that you get to make, without having to worry about bad luck stealing your opportunity.
+This lets you move from one room to another room, guaranteed, without having to risk rolling the dice.
+That is two suggestions in a row that you get to make without having to worry about bad luck stealing your opportunity.

-If you haven't eliminated those two rooms after that, you can keep going back and forth between those two rooms until someone shows you one of those cards.
-Until they do, it's the most efficient way to gather information.
+If you have not eliminated those two rooms after that, you can keep going back and forth between those two rooms until someone shows you one of those cards.
+Until they do, it is the most efficient way to gather information.

 You can suggest any character or any weapon from anywhere on the board, but your room suggestions are limited by your location.
 For this reason, rooms can be the hardest thing to figure out, so you should learn about them whenever possible.

 Not only will this let you learn more about the weapons and people, but you can use the unfair summons trick.
-If another player is about to reach a good room to make a suggestion (e.g. a corner room, or the likely murder room), you can make a suggestion about that player's character, which will drag their pawn back to your room.
+If another player is about to reach a good room to make a suggestion like a corner room or the likely murder room, you can make a suggestion about that player's character, which will drag their pawn back to your room.
 And if that player takes his next turn to make a suggestion in your room, you can simply show your room card.

-Clue can be played as a simple deduction game with the above tips, but if you're willing to write everything down and put in a lot of effort, you can gain additional information.
+Clue can be played as a simple deduction game with the above tips, but if you are willing to write everything down and put in a lot of effort, you can gain additional information.

-If you're desperate to win, you can write down each suggestion made, who showed a card to each suggester, who showed you each card, and which cards you have shown to each player.
+If you are desperate to win, you can write down each suggestion made, who showed a card to each opponent, who showed you each card, and which cards you have shown to each player.
 Doing this will be a lot of extra work.
 But it can give you a lot of benefits.

 If you know which cards you have shown to each player, you can show them the same cards repeatedly to avoid giving away extra information.
-Never reveal a new card when you don't have to.
+Never reveal a new card when you do not have to.

-If you know that Bob has the wrench card, and you have the Colonel Mustard card, and someone else shows a card to disprove the suggestion of "Colonel Mustard, in the Library, with the Wrench," you know that card must be the library.
+If you know that one opponent has the wrench card, and you have the Colonel Mustard card, and someone else shows a card to disprove the suggestion of "Colonel Mustard in the library with the wrench," you know that card must be the library.